coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 *Disease:* Diseases whose names are printed in *italic* in the table are supernatural in nature.
 The others are extraordinary.

-*Infection:* The disease's method of delivery---ingested, inhaled, via injury, or contact.
+*Infection:* The disease’s method of delivery—ingested, inhaled, via injury, or contact.
 Keep in mind that some injury diseases may be transmitted by as small an injury as a flea bite and that most inhaled diseases can also be ingested (and vice versa).